docker/docs/datacenter/ucp/2.0/guides/content-trust/continuous-integration.md

 key stored in UCP such that you can identify in the future which key is being used for signing.

-N.B. each time a user retrieves a new client bundle, a new keypair is generated.
-It is therefore necessary to keep track of a specific bundle that a user chooses to designate as their signing bundle.
+Each time a user retrieves a new client bundle, a new keypair is generated.
+Therefore, you need to keep track of a specific bundle that a user chooses to designate as their signing bundle.

 Once you have decompressed the client bundle, the only two files you need for the purposes of signing are `cert.pem` and `key.pem`.
 These represent the public and private parts of